Skip to main content

 Do you see the contactless symbol at the right of the chip?
 This wave-like logo means your card is contactless.

-Technical committees comprised of experts from the industrial, technical, and business sectors developed the standards to increase levels of quality, reliability, and interoperability on an international scale.
+Technical committees comprised of experts from the industrial, technological, and business sectors developed the standards to increase quality, reliability, and interoperability levels on an international scale.

 The ISO 14443 is divided into four separate parts outlining: